rajivsambharya/rajivsambharya.github.io/_pages/talks__.md

 </style>

 ## AI for Optimization: Fast and Reliable Data-Driven Decision-Making
-Texas A\&M University: Industrial and Systems Engineering Department Seminar\
+Texas A&M University: Industrial and Systems Engineering Department Seminar\
 May 2026

 North Carolina State University: Industrial and Systems Engineering Department Seminar\